What is The Rising Compass?

 Data Sources

 Historical archive: 700+ songs from the Billboard Year-End Hot 100 top 10, spanning 1960 to present.
-Originally published on chadrising.com , now being reclassified through the current 58-tenet rubric.
+Originally published on chadrising.com , now being recalibrated through the current 58-tenet rubric.

-Daily readings: Top 20 from the Spotify Top 50 USA chart, classified each day at 3am ET and published after human review.
+Daily readings: Top 20 from the Spotify Top 50 USA chart, calibrated each day at 3am ET and published after human review.

-Classification engine: Claude Opus — Anthropic's most capable model — classifies each song using the full rubric.
-Every classification is reviewed and can be corrected.
-Classified songs become reference points for future classifications.
+Calibration engine: Claude Opus — Anthropic's most capable model — calibrates each song using the full rubric.
+Every calibration is reviewed and can be corrected.
+Calibrated songs become reference points for future calibrations.

 The Rubric